JoseAmador95/UoS_Beamforming/README.md

-# User Equipment Tracking Beamforming Using Software-Defined Radio
+# User Equipment Tracking Beamforming Using a MIMO Software-Defined Radio
-Repository for the models and code used in "UE Tracking Beamforming using Software-Defined Radio" MSc project for the course 5G Mobile Communications and Intelligent Embedded Systems at the University of Sussex.
+Repository for the models and code used in "UE Tracking Beamforming using a MIMO Software-Defined Radio" MSc project for the course
+5G Mobile Communications and Intelligent Embedded Systems at the University of Sussex.

 The work done is divided into the following sections: